adamrecsko/light-workflow-js/README.md

 ### Prerequisites

-You need node.js and yarn to be installed before start.
+You need node.js and yarn to be installed before a start.

 ```
     $ apt-get install nodejs